Updated June 2, 2026

 Ghost-writing and content partnership are legitimate, effective, and widespread — the majority of executive-attributed content at major publications is collaboratively produced.
 The mistake isn't using a content partner.
 The mistake is using a content partner without first capturing your authentic voice, perspective, and intellectual frameworks.

-When executives hand off content production without investing in what Phantom IQ calls an Executive eIQ — a codified map of their perspective, stances, frameworks, and voice — the output is polished but generic.
+When executives hand off content production without first codifying their perspective, stances, frameworks, and voice, the output is polished but generic.
 It reads like a well-executed imitation of executive thought leadership rather than the real thing.
 Sophisticated buyers and journalists can feel the difference.
-AI citation algorithms can detect it too: generic content is less likely to be cited in AI Overviews because it doesn't represent a distinctive, authoritative perspective on a specific question.
+AI citation systems can detect it too: generic content is less likely to be cited because it doesn't represent a distinctive, authoritative perspective on a specific question.

 The fix is to invest in voice-capture before scaling production.
-Phantom IQ's onboarding process extracts the executive's genuine views, contrarian positions, and proprietary frameworks through structured conversations and content analysis.
-The resulting voice profile ensures that every piece of content — regardless of who drafts it — represents an authentic extension of the executive's thinking, not a generic facsimile.
+A good process surfaces the executive's genuine views, contrarian positions, and signature frameworks through structured conversations and content analysis.
+The resulting voice profile helps ensure that every piece of content — regardless of who drafts it — represents an authentic extension of the executive's thinking, not a generic facsimile.

 Mistake 4: Measuring Vanity Metrics